Letter from the Senior Leadership Team

 Public concern with the relationship between industry and the U.S. Government has resulted in complex laws and regulations that control the government procurement process.
 Employees who deal with the U.S. Government must understand the rules the Government has established for itself and for its suppliers.
 These laws and regulations generally have three purposes: (1) to obtain the best possible products and services at the best value; (2) to promote full and open competition based on specifications and evaluation criteria that allow interested suppliers to respond; and (3) to eliminate waste, fraud, and abuse.

 Every employee, representative, or teammate of the Company is expected to comply with the rules established by U.S. Government customers for procuring products and services.
 Our employees must deal with U.S. Government customer representatives in an atmosphere of openness and under circumstances that could not be interpreted to imply concealment, the appearance of impropriety, or any conflict of interest.
-This Proper Marketing Practices section of the Company’s supplemental policies describes how documents provided to U.S. Government representatives should be identified, and discusses under what circumstances the exchange of information between the U.S. Government and our Company and between our Company and other companies is appropriate.
+The Company’s Proper Marketing Practices policy describes how documents provided to U.S. Government representatives should be identified, and discusses under what circumstances the exchange of information between the U.S. Government and our Company and between our Company and other companies is appropriate.
 In addition, this procedure contains a series of situational guidelines and requirements that describe how employees can interact with U.S. Government procurement representatives during the various stages of the procurement process.

 Anti-bribery – Foreign Corrupt Practices Act